-Art and Music
+Art And Music

-Bankura Tourism is also boosted by the presence of Bengali paintings, music and other forms of local art.
+Bankura tourism is also boosted by the presence of Bengali paintings, music and other forms of local art.
 Terracotta is also a prevalent modern art in Bankura.
 Bankura is so influenced by music that a couple of local engineering college bands have actually managed to make it big in talent shows.

 The best time to visit Bankura is right after the winter and before the summer sets in.

-How to reach Bankura
+How To Reach Bankura

-Bankura is accessable via air, train and bus
+Bankura is accessible via air, train and bus.